VinayakFia/Obsidian/COMP3161/Assignment 0 - Vinayak Fialok.md

 > $$False^{-1} = True$$
 > Is this rule derivable?
 Is it admissible?
 Justify your answers. *(5 marks)*

+Lets

 Suppose $x$ evaluates to $True$.
 Then
 $$\frac{x \Downarrow  v = True}{Not \ x \Downarrow v^{-1} = False} \equiv N_1$$
 Suppose $x$ evaluates to $False$.
 Then
 $$\frac{x \Downarrow  v = False}{Not \ x \Downarrow v^{-1} = True} \equiv N_2$$
+So in all cases, the conclusion of
 So in all cases, we may derive the inference rule from the given big steps semantics.
 As such, it is derivable and admissible.

 ## Part B